latex3/tagging-project/tagging-status/examples.md

 The [tagging status page](../) lists many test files showing the the tagging status of over a thousand LaTeX packages.
-A small sample are highlighted here, mostly corresponding to current workitems.
+A small sample are highlighted here, mostly corresponding to current work items.

 The examples are presented in an online editor to allow you to experiment and change the examples.
 The resulting TeX files are _not_